sharmaaaryan4012/StockPortfolioDashboard/README.md

-# Stock Management Dashboard
+# Stock Portfolio Dashboard

-This Stock Management Dashboard is a web-based application that enables users to manage stock orders, monitor session activity, and filter order history effectively.
+This project is a web-based application that enables users to manage stock orders, monitor session activity, and filter order history effectively.
+It is an adaptation of a custom dashboard I developed while working with a startup to streamline their stock and order management processes.
+The project has been refined and generalized to serve a broader audience with similar needs.

 ## Table of Contents